Skip to Content

 What is a Barndominium?

-Barndominiums can be barn-to-home conversions or built from the ground up.
-They're appealing to rural homebuyers thanks to their wide-open layouts, high ceilings and flexible space.
-They’re also popular with those who want a shop and home combination or those who work in the trades and need room to work during the day.
+Barndominiums – also called “barndos” – can be barn-to-home conversions or built from the ground up.
+They're big structures appealing to rural buyers thanks to their wide-open layouts, high ceilings and large volume of flexible space.

 Can You Build or Purchase a Barndominium with a USDA Loan?